 Shafts are often forgotten in the game improvement conversation, as they are overshadowed by the work of the clubhead and face.
 In this post, we change the narrative and address the best golf shafts for irons.
 I will explain how they impact your launch, ball speed, shot dispersion, and swing speed.

-After putting them through their paces and reviewing the data, we had our six best iron shafts for 2022.
+After putting them through their paces and reviewing the data, we had our seven best iron shafts for 2023.
 I have covered all bases, including options for slow, moderate, and fast swing speeds.
 Plus, you have the best ladies’ and junior’s shafts to look forward to.

 What to Look for in an Iron Shaft

 Modern golf shafts are constructed from two predominant materials: steel and graphite composite.
 Steel shafts typically contain extra weight compared to graphite, and you’ll notice that they are more affordable.

 Graphite is the go-to material for hybrids, fairway woods, and driver shafts because they prevent additional unnecessary mass.
 The lighter construction of graphite shafts promotes accelerated swing speed for a powerful strike.

 You’ll find that slower swing speed golfers and I enjoy graphite irons shafts because they make it easy to frequently launch your golf ball.

 The flex of your iron shafts impacts their spring leading into impact.
 A ladies’ flex is the least stiff option and provides maximum whip into the ball at contact.
 You’ll notice this provides consistent ball speed and a high launch.
 These shafts work for golfers who swing a 6-iron below 65 mph.

 You’ll see that the next flexible option is a seniors flex, built for older golfers and slow-swinging high handicappers.
 However, most amateurs will fit into the moderate speed bracket and perform best with a regular flex shaft.